Metals and alloys used in food contact materials and articles

 The new Technical guide covers general provisions and recommendations which can assist national policy-makers to adopt legislative and other measures aimed at reducing the health risks arising from consumer exposure to certain metal ions released into food from the contact with metals and alloys.
 It also provides technical information on specific release limits (SRLs) for metals and analytical methods for release testing of food contact materials and articles made from metals and alloys.

-The Technical guide is prepared by the Committee of Experts on Packaging Materials for Food and Pharmaceutical Products (P-SC-EMB) with the support of the Consumer Health Protection Committee (CD-P-SC), the Steering Committee with responsibility for these activities.
+The Technical guide is prepared by the Committee of Experts on Food Contact Materials (P-SC-EMB) with the support of the Consumer Health Protection Committee (CD-P-SC), the Steering Committee with responsibility for these activities.
 This new guide supersedes the previously established Guidelines on Metals and Alloys (first issued on 9 March 2001 and revised on 13 February 2002 under the former Council of Europe Partial Agreement in the Social and Public Health Field).

 It is available in print and online version, in English and in French.
 In order to be able to access the online version of this publication, you will need to register your print copy, using the EPID code attached at the back of the guide.